-- 24 hours access to funds on ATM, POS and WEB within and outside Nigeria - Increased withdrawal limitsIncreased transaction velocity limit - Access to VIP lounges and discounts at MasterCard partner locations worldwide - Provides additional security for web based transactions; Secure code for International transaction and safe token for local transactions.
+- 24 hours access to funds on ATM, POS and WEB within and outside Nigeria Increased withdrawal limits - Increased transaction velocity limit - Access to VIP lounges and discounts at - MasterCard partner locations worldwide Provides additional security for web based transactions; Secure code for International transaction and safe token for local transactions. - 24 hours access to funds on ATM, POS and WEB within and outside Nigeria - Your card eliminates the risk and inconvenience of carrying cash. - Unity Bank Prepaid MasterCard can be loaded with a minimum of \$100. - Helps to manage the risk of overspending - Provides additional security for web based transactions; Secure code for International transaction and safe token for local transactions. - Reloadable as many times as possible within the card validity.